mit-pdos/sigmaos/cpython3.11/Doc/c-api/unicode.rst

 for strings where all code points are below 128, 256, or 65536; otherwise, code points must be below 1114112 (which is the full Unicode range).

-UTF-8 representation is created on demand and cached in the Unicode object.
+:c:expr:`Py_UNICODE*` and UTF-8 representations are created on demand and cached in the Unicode object.
+The :c:expr:`Py_UNICODE*` representation is deprecated and inefficient.

+Due to the transition between the old APIs and the new APIs, Unicode objects can internally be in two states depending on how they were created:

+* "canonical" Unicode objects are all objects created by a non-deprecated Unicode API.
+They use the most efficient representation allowed by the implementation.

+* "legacy" Unicode objects have been created through one of the deprecated APIs (typically :c:func:`PyUnicode_FromUnicode`) and only bear the :c:expr:`Py_UNICODE*` representation; you will have to call :c:func:`PyUnicode_READY` on them before calling any other API.

 .. note::
-   The :c:type:`Py_UNICODE` representation has been removed since Python 3.12 with deprecated APIs.
+   The "legacy" Unicode object will be removed in Python 3.12 with deprecated APIs.
+All Unicode objects will be "canonical" since then.
 See :pep:`623` for more information.

 Unicode Type